These checklists will help you get ready for your arrival on campus. Make sure to check deadlines and due dates for all required paperwork.

 - Complete Orientation evaluation, which will be sent to you electronically.

-- Learn how to get involved on campus at the Involvement Fair Sunday, September 13.
+- Learn how to get involved on campus at the Involvement Fair, date to be announced.

 - Come to more events, such as Convocation and Nightfest!